pwwang/pipen-report/docs/writing.md

 - How?

-    In the working directory, remove `node_modules` and make a copy of `package.json` instead of a symbolinc link.
+    In the working directory (`~/.pipen/Pipeline/.report-workdir/`), remove `node_modules` and make a copy of `package.json` instead of a symbolinc link.
 This is important, you may not want to pollute the global one.

     For example, if you want to use [`smelte`][3]
     Then run `npm install` and `npm install -D smelte`

     In your template:

     ```jsx
     <script>
         import { Chip } from "smelte";